oxyc0don/AirsoftStatTrack/README.md

 # Airsoft Stattrack

-Ein Stattrack für Airsoft auf Basis eines Raspberry Pi, SSD1306 OLED Displays, Buttons und einem Schuss-Sensor.
+A stat-tracking system for Airsoft based on a Raspberry Pi, an SSD1306 OLED display, buttons, and a shot sensor.

 ## Features

-- Schusszähler
+- Shot counter
-- Magazinverwaltung
+- Magazine management
-- OLED Anzeige
+- OLED display output
-- Button-Steuerung
+- Button control